objektwerks/work.order/README.md

 Todo
 ----
-1. Refactored service.ts and store.ts ( see notes and code for details ).
+1. Refactored service.ts and store.ts ( see notes and code in both files for details ).

 Documentation
 -------------